|Nutritional Guidelines (per serving)|

 Turn dough mixture out onto a piece of plastic wrap.
-Bring dough together into a disk, wrap with plastic, and chill for at least 2 hours or overnight.
+Bring dough together into a disc, wrap with plastic, and chill for at least 2 hours or overnight.

-Roll out dough on a floured surface, to a thickness of about 1/4-1/8 inches.
-Cut dough into 2" squares with a sharp knife.
+Roll out dough on a floured surface, to a thickness of about 1/4 to 1/8 inches and cut into 2-inch squares with a sharp knife.

 Place a small dab of dulce de leche (a little less than a teaspoon) on half of the squares.

-Take a sharp knife and trim the edges of the pastries slighly, so that they are perfect squares.
+Take a sharp knife and trim the edges of the pastries slightly, so that they are perfect squares.

 Chill pastries well, at least one hour.

-Bake pastries for 10-12 minutes, until puffed and golden brown.
+Bake pastries for 10 to 12 minutes, until puffed and golden brown.